mlojek/optilab/README.md

 options:
-  -h, --help            show this help message and exit --aggregate_pvalue    Aggregate pvalues of stat tests against run 0 in each pickle
+  -h, --help            show this help message and exit --aggregate_pvalues   Aggregate pvalues of stat tests against run 0 in each pickle
                         file into one table.
   --aggregate_stats     Aggregate median and iqr for all processed runs into one table.
   --entries ENTRIES [ENTRIES ...]